 We suggest you treat any visual references to now-Rebellion owned characters such as Adam Eterno in Albion as artist Shane Oakley having some fun in the playbox!

-For information on other major comic rights holders in the UK, scroll down to the bottom of this page.
+For information on other major comic rights holders in the UK, scroll further down this page.